cocos-creator/deprecated_docs-en/source/_posts/manual/start/editor-overview.md

 > - [New Project](/manual/start/new-project/)

 # Introduction
 Hold your horse for a while!
-Now meet the Fireball Editor and all the thrilling features: you have no chance to build a exciting game without understanding what all the tools can do for you.
-This chapter is a good place to look up as well whenever you are in doubt.
+Now meet the Fireball Editor and all the thrilling features: you will have no chance to build an exciting game without understanding what all the tools can do for you.
+Whenever you are in doubt, this chapter is a good place to look up as well.

 Fireball Editor mainly consists of serveral panels, which are designed for finishing specific tasks, respectively.
 You can adjust their sizes and positions by your own taste.
 Beside of these panels, there are other UIs which are essential for building a game, including menu bar, tool bar and tool windows, and you should know about them as well.